-[3] The subject property, built in 1965 is comprised of a three storey structure with a single storey extension on the west side.
-The quality has been graded as a B office structure with underground parking located at the corner of 4th Street and 5th 12th Avenue SW.
-The Respondent assessed the building with 43,734 square feet of office use, 7,679 square feet of Storage and 33 underground parking stalls.
+[3] The subject property is comprised of a two storey structure with mixed use of office, retail and restaurant space located between 4st Street and 5th Street SW along 17th Avenue.
+Graded at a B quality, the structure was constructed some 51 years ago in 1962 and is assessed as 7,892 square feet of office use, 2,402 square feet of restaurant, 3,404 square feet of retail space and 3,615 square feet of retail space below grade.
 The Respondent utilised the Income Approach to value to arrive at the assessment using a capitalisation rate of 5.25%.